**PERSIST will not meet during the 2025-2026 academic year.**

 Who is eligible to be a part of PERSIST?

-We are specifically interested in those students who are traditionally and currently underrepresented in STEM.
-These include students that are persons of color, first-generation, women, LGBTQIA+, and Pell-eligible.
+We welcome those students who are traditionally and currently underrepresented in STEM and their allies.
+These include students that are persons of color, first-generation, women, LGBTQIA+, Pell-eligible, and students interested in supporting a diverse STEM environment.
+We exclude no one from attending PERSIST meeting nor do we confirm whether a student identifies with one of these categories.

 What will we do in PERSIST meetings?